mercadopago/devsite-docs/guides/online-payments/checkout-api/other-payment-ways.en.md

 >
 > Pix integration examples
 >
-> We have [complete integration examples](https://github.com/mercadopago/pix-payment-sample) available on GitHub so you can download it immediately.
+> Use our [complete integration examples](https://github.com/mercadopago/pix-payment-sample) on GitHub to download instantly.

 ### Prerequisite